SHERMAN LEWIS SCHOOL

 1. Wash hands with soap and water.

-3. Place melon cubes in a bowl.
-Drizzle over the melon and toss gently.
+3. Pour over the melon cubes in a bowl and toss gently.

 Nutrition Fact Amount